 1. Visit the Local Market

-To start your Jaffna experience, blend yourself into the local life at the market.
-They will be positively surprised to see your faces and from the moment you try to start talking with them, they will open op.
-Buy some fruit and start the conversation with these lovely people.
+To start your Jaffna experience, blend yourself into local life at the market.
+We found everyone to be so positively surprised to see our faces; from the moment we began talking with vendors, they instantly opened up.
+Buy some fruit and start a conversation with these lovely people.

 2. Relax at the Beach and a Natural Pool